Thackray Museum of Medicine: Temporary exhibitions

 The museum hosts two temporary exhibitions a year.
-Recent exhibitions have included Private Parts (2023), a community co-curated exhibition on intimate healthcare, sexuality and identity.
-The exhibition was shortlisted for Temporary Exhibition of the Year at the Museum + Heritage Awards.

-On the Bench (2023) told stories of sporting injuries with contributions from former Leeds Rhinos captain Stevie Ward and Leeds Roller Derby.
+Recent exhibitions have included On the Bench (2023), which told stories of sporting injuries with contributions from former Leeds Rhinos captain Stevie Ward and Leeds Roller Derby.

 Fragile Microbiomes (2024) was a solo show for bioartist Anna Dumitriu, blending contemporary art and microbiology to explore the history of infectious disease and "delve into the intricacies of the microbial world."

 You Choose (2024) arose from a collaboration with medical humanities researchers at the University of Leeds on the LivingBodiesObjects project.
 It explored personalised medicine and how personal choices can influence healthcare and how healthcare is influenced by individual needs.
 It looked at contemporary subjects in medical technology including AI, 3D printing and digital twins.

-Blood: Ties and Tensions (2025) explores the symbolism and social relationships focused around blood and blood donation.
-It is produced in partnership with anthropologists at the University of Leeds.
+Blood: Ties and Tensions (2025) explored the symbolism and social relationships focused around blood and blood donation.
+It was produced in partnership with anthropologists at the University of Leeds.

+POO!
+(2025) was a playful, interactive, family exhibition themed around faeces and digestion.
+It was styled as a 'Poo Lab' and designed with children from Harehills Primary School.
+It was nominated for Best Temporary Exhibition at the Museums + Heritage Awards.

+Beneath the Sheets: Anatomy, Art and Power (2026) was an art exhibition displaying historic anatomical illustrations, exploring the social and cultural contexts behind them and the power dynamics that they reveal.
+It featured the work of surgeon-anatomist Joseph Maclise and his rare depiction of a Black body in a Victorian anatomical atlas.